KWittenberg/WebShop/README.md

 # WebShop made for Bolta by K. Wittenberg

-Hi and welcome to my webshop app!
+Hi and welcome to BoltaShop app!

 1. Open or download the Code in VisualStudio